 The Macy’s, Inc. policy regarding the use of conflict minerals in our private label products covers Macy’s, Bloomingdale’s, Bluemercury and their respective subsidiaries.

 Macy’s uses a third-party service provider to assist with an annual conflict minerals surveys to Tier-1 private label suppliers for Macy’s, Bloomingdale’s and Bluemercury to identify smelters and refiners in the supply chain.
 Macy’s requires Tier-1 suppliers to source metal trim components from a conflict-free nominated trim supplier list, and nominated trim suppliers are required to participate in the annual survey.
-See macysinc.com/social-responsibility for the most recent Conflict Minerals Report for Macy’s, Inc.
+See here for the SEC Conflict Minerals Reports for Macy’s, Inc.

 MMG has expanded the scope and requirements of its Nominated Trim Supplier program.
 The program includes all zippers, all children’s press fasteners, and all other metal trim components for apparel, accessories, footwear, home textiles and plush (not including labels/ packaging material).